 To restore vision and the health of your eyes, you need to go through the discomfort of taking a break from the glasses and contacts whenever you can.

-Yep, you might feel a little disorientated doing this, but so long as you’re not doing something dangerous (like driving a car or riding a bike where you need perfect vision), every time you do it you’ll be giving your eyes an opportunity to heal – particularly if you throw in a few little eye exercises as well.
+You might feel a little disorientated doing this, but so long as you’re not doing something dangerous (like driving a car or riding a bike where you need perfect vision), every time you do it you’ll be giving your eyes an opportunity to heal – particularly if you throw in a few little eye exercises as well.

-- Try to get your hands on a herb called ‘Eye Bright’ and steep it into a tea and/or strain it and use it as an eye rinse before bed time;
+- Try to get your hands on a herb called “Eye Bright" and steep it into a tea and/or strain it and use it as an eye rinse before bedtime

-- If you can find, ‘Carrot Seed Oil’, experiment with a drop in each eye before going to sleep;
+- If you can find ‘Carrot Seed Oil’ experiment with a drop in each eye before going to sleep